 If there's one thing that's set to see a business flop, especially one in the SaaS world, it's going in strong for the sale before you've proven your worth.

 The consumer decision-making process has changed significantly in the last decade, and unless you've been living under a rock for that time, you'll know it's all about high-quality, high-value content.

-Customers are now, more than ever, looking for companies to be a trusted advisor, a companion, and a source of valuable insights that they can apply in their daily lives.
-This is especially true of B2B buyers, who are unlikely to give your SaaS a shot if you can’t demonstrate your expertise and authority first.
+Customers are now, more than ever, looking for companies to be a trusted advisors, a companion, and a source of valuable insights that they can apply in their daily lives.
+This is especially true of B2B buyers, who are unlikely to give your SaaS a shot if you can't demonstrate your expertise and authority first.